ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN t_personal_info.updated_at IS 'Timestamp when the record was last updated.';
 COMMENT ON COLUMN t_personal_info.is_active IS 'Indicates whether the record is currently active.';
 COMMENT ON COLUMN t_personal_info.inactive_at IS 'Timestamp when the record was marked as inactive.';
-COMMENT ON COLUMN t_personal_info.inactive_by IS 'Reference to the user who marked the record as inactive.';
+COMMENT ON COLUMN t_personal_info.inactive_by IS 'Reference to the user who marked the record inactive.';
 COMMENT ON COLUMN t_personal_info.is_deleted IS 'Indicates whether the record has been soft-deleted.';
 COMMENT ON COLUMN t_personal_info.deleted_at IS 'Timestamp when the record was marked as deleted.';
 COMMENT ON COLUMN t_personal_info.deleted_by IS 'Reference to the user who deleted the record.';